mitthrawnuruodo/ghc-js1-lesson-2.2-arrays/README.md

 d) Add the number 3 to the start of the Array.

-e) Use a for loop to go over the Array and find the larges number.
+e) Use a for loop to go over the Array and find the largest number.

 > Tip: Use a variable largest and compare every item to the largest, update largest if the item is larger.